NorconsultBridgeStudio/NorconsultBridgeStudio/README.md

 ## To get started

 Clone the repo
-open NorconsultBridgeStudio.sln with visual studio if you dont have visual studio installed you can get it here : [Visual studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false)
+open NorconsultBridgeStudio.sln in visual studio and you ar Good to go if you dont have visual studio installed you can get it here : [Visual studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false)